 Experts think ginger can help decrease inflammation, which can help sort out a sore throat and ward of dangerous inflammatory conditions.
 It’s also thought to help with nausea, decrease chronic pain and lower cholesterol.
 You’ll find ginger in a lot of our Indian lifestyle meals, like this delicious Indian Rogan Josh.

 Yoghurt with live and active cultures can stimulate your immune system and help fight disease.
 You’ll also get a bit of vitamin A and zinc from a meal that contains yoghurt.
-We love adding yoghurt as a cooling, refreshing element in our dishes, like the coconut yoghurt tzatziki in this lamb kofta meal.
+We love adding yoghurt as a cooling, refreshing element in our dishes, like the minted yoghurt in this Indian Chicken Biryani.

 Get some chicken soup brewing!
 Chicken is high in vitamin B-6, and 100g of chicken contains more than a third of your daily recommended amount of vitamin B-6, which is vital to the formation of new and healthy red blood cells.
 Chicken’s also high in protein, which means it keep you full for longer.
-This Crispy Chicken Thigh dish is one of our favourites.
+This Chicken with Crushed New Potatoes is one of our favourites.